Laurie BrandRobert Grandford Wright Professor and Professor of International Relations and Middle East Studies

 Summary Statement of Research Interests

 Professor Brand researches Middle East international relations, Middle East regional and domestic political economy and inter-Arab politics.
-Her most recent research focused on emigration and the state, with an emphasis on the relations between Middle Eastern and North African states and their communities of nationals resident abroad.
-Her current work on the interaction between Islam and nationalism in post-independence official national narratives in the Arab world.
+Her most recent research has focused on the politics of national narrative construction in Egypt, Algeria and Jordan, as well as on the growing phenomenon of voting from abroad.
+She also continue to work on topics related to state-diaspora ties, with an emphasis on the relations between Middle Eastern and North African states and their communities of nationals resident abroad.

-national narrative construction, migration and diaspora, citizenship,international politics and security, Middle East affairs, regional studies - Middle East, North Africa, Morocco, Tunisia, Algeria Lebanon, Jordan, Palestinian Affairs, Arab-Israeli peace.
+national narrative construction, migration and diaspora, out of country voting, citizenship, Middle East affairs, regional studies - Middle East, North Africa, Morocco, Tunisia, Algeria Lebanon, Jordan, Egypt, Palestinian Affairs.